krisyotam/krisyotam/alt.md

 * Creating my roadmap
 * Exploring projects like ____ by ___.
 * Working on ____, _____, ______, & _____.
-* Working on Puritism a higher order philisophicl framework for intellectual thought.
+* Working on Puritism a higher order philisophical framework for intellectual thought.